 I hate making dumb decisions.

-Or if I’m being honest, I hate that someone might think a decision I’ve made is dumb.
+Or, if I’m being honest, I hate that someone might think my decision is dumb.

 So I ask myself,

 “Am I certain this is the right move?”